Conflict of Interest

 Frequently Asked Questions (FAQs)

-General Conflict of Interests Questions
+General Conflict of Interest Questions

-Answer: The MUSC Board of Trustees developed and approved a Conflict of Interests Policy.
+Answer: The MUSC Board of Trustees developed and approved a Conflict of Interest Policy.
 To understand the purpose and scope you can read the policy here.
-If you are a member of the MUSC enterprise and are required to complete an annual online conflict of interests disclosure, you will see additional educational modules during the disclosure process.
+If you are a member of the MUSC enterprise and are required to complete an annual online conflict of interest disclosure, you will see additional educational modules during the disclosure process.
 Colleges and other administrative units may have additional policies that may further define the Board's policy.

 Answer: The Department of Health and Human Services (HHS) has published new rules on conflict of interest in the Federal Register on August 25, 2011.